Belsay

-Scottish nobleman and doctor John de Strivelyn was granted the manor around 1340 by Edward III.
+Scottish nobleman and doctor, John de Strivelyn, was granted the manor around 1340 by Edward III.
 On his death, the estate passed to his daughter Christiana, who was married to Sir John Middleton, and it has remained with the Middleton family ever since.

-Belsay parish includes the former parishes of Bitchfield, Black Heddon, Bolam, Bolam Vicarage, Bradford, Gallowhill, Harnham, Newham, Shortflatt, Trewick, and Wallridge.
+Belsay was formerly a township in the parish of Bolam, in 1866 Belsay became a civil parish.
+Belsay parish includes the former parishes of Bitchfield, Black Heddon, Bolam, Bolam Vicarage, Bradford, Gallowhill, Harnham, Newham, Shortflatt, Trewick, and Wallridge which were merged with Belsay on 1 April 1955.

 Belsay is home to Belsay Castle, a fine medieval castle, and to Belsay Hall.